michaelrommel/nvim-silicon/README.md

 ## Features

 Right now, the plugin supports most options, that the original `silicon` tool offers.
-The advanced and nice features that @krivahtoo implemented, like window title and watermarking are missing.
+The advanced and nice features that @krivahtoo implemented, like watermarking are missing, but maybe one can use a watermarked background for this.
 Clipboard support, might not work cross platform, e.g. inside a WSL2 installation, because from there you do not have access to the system clipboard and there may not be an X server running.

 This implementation supports selected line ranges, also highlighting of a line and removing superfluous indents and adding consisten padding or a separator between the numbers and the code.